zroubalik/knative-functions-ams-data-demo/README.md

 This JSON represents the ScooterData struct with a set of two scooters located in Amsterdam.
 The first scooter is available and has a current location of 0.5 kilometers from the specified coordinates.
 The second scooter has a current location of 1.2 kilometers from the specified coordinates.

-4. (not used int he React app at the moment) [distance](distance) - Function that accepts a list of scooters as a cloudevent (a return value from Function `scooters`).
+4. (💡 **not used in the React app at the moment**) [distance](distance) - Function that accepts a list of scooters as a cloudevent (a return value from Function `scooters`).
 And for each scooter calculates walking distance and travel time between the input coordinates and the scooter's location.
 Example output:

 ```json
 {